-When you need a deadlift alternative, give one of these five at-home hamstring exercises a try, courtesy of Ridge Davis, NCSF-certified trainer and creator of Ridgid Bootcamp.
+When you need a deadlift alternative, give one of these five at-home hamstring exercises (like the leg curl!) a try, courtesy of Ridge Davis, NCSF-certified trainer and creator of Ridgid Bootcamp.
 Your hamstrings and lower back will thank you!

 1. Lying Sliding Hamstring Curl

 - Start lying on the ground face-up with a towel beneath both of your feet.

 - Keeping your body as straight as possible, press into your heels and raise your hips toward the ceiling, arms at your sides.